viiiiiiiiiii/Flatiron_Phase3_Final_Vi_Bui/README.md

 <img src='images/Data-Science-Career-Transition.jpeg'>

-## Overview
+# Overview

 **Client:** RADS - Recruiting Awesome Data Scientists Incorporation.
 Data Scientist recruiting firm looking for potential future Data Scientists.

-**Data, Methodology, and Analysis:** <br/>
+##Data, Methodology, and Analysis** <br/>

 Data source: HR Analytics https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists <br/>

-Context: the data is from a company that is active in Big Data and Data Science and ran a training program with the intention to hire data scientists among people who successfully passed courses they conducted.
+Context: the data is from a company that is active in Big Data and Data Science and ran a training program with the intention to hire data scientists among people who successfully passed courses they conducted

-This dataset includes current credentials, demographics, experience, education, which will help us build models for RADs about candidates that are likely to be looking for a job change.
+This dataset includes current credentials, demographics, experience, education, training hours and several features, which will help us build models for RADs about candidates that are likely to be looking for a job change

 **Models Built:**